neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 # BrightTALK Channel Owner Reporting API (V1) Client

 ## Overview
-This project contains the source code for (and releases of) an API client for [BrightTALK's](https://www.brighttalk.com/) Channel Owner Reporting API.
+This project contains the source code and releases of an API client for [BrightTALK's](https://www.brighttalk.com/) Channel Owner Reporting API.

 The API client is specified in Java.
 A production-ready implementation, built using the Spring framework, is also